By Derrick Riches

 Updated: October 21, 2019

 For over 20 years, people have been telling me that the pellet grill is the new gas grill.
 Those people are wrong.
 Completely wrong.
 Pellet grills, while easy to use, are mechanically complicated, occasionally temperamental and above the maintenance habits of many backyard cooks.
 Oh, and they seldom reach the kind of intense grilling temperatures that most people expect.
-There are, however, some higher priced exceptions.
+There is, however, a pellet grill arms race going on that may change everything.

 What pellet grills do offer is decent smoking potential and grilling abilities in one package.
 They are nearly as convenient as gas but, produce a more authentic real wood fire flavor.
 It is this promise that has increased sales and driven many consumers away from charcoal to pellet cookers.
 So, the real contest isn’t between gas vs charcoal, it’s actually charcoal vs pellet.
 If you look at the sales figures for higher priced grills, particularly of the Kamado variety, pellet units are gaining ground.

 Although pellet grills are mechanically complicated, charcoal grills need to be lit and the fire maintained.
 Pellet grills are conversely simple to operate.
 Just plug it in, pour wood pellets into the hopper and turn it on.
 Pellet grills start right up, reach and hold the desired temperature, and then shut themselves down once cooking is complete.
 Under the hood, however, small wood pellets must be fed from a hopper to a small firepot.
 A mechanical auger turned by an electric motor moves them along.
 A hot contact ignitor burns the pellets and a fan accelerates the fire.
 This allows the little, 3 to 4 inch diameter firepot to heat the cooking chamber.